fierysolid/dataloader-sequelize/README.md

 /* Per request */
-const context = createContext(sequelize); // must not be called before all models and associations are defined await User.findById(2, {[EXPECTED_OPTIONS_KEY]: context});
+const context = createContext(sequelize); // must not be called before all models and associations are defined
+// or
+const context = createContext(sequelize, { cache: false }); // disable the use of LRU and Dataloader cache for stateful subscriptions await User.findById(2, {[EXPECTED_OPTIONS_KEY]: context});
 await User.findById(2, {[EXPECTED_OPTIONS_KEY]: context}); // Cached or batched, depending on timing
 ```